Skip to main content

 3. Illuminate dark areas.

 We rely on our vision to help keep our balance, especially as we age.
-Walking in a dark room can increase the risk of falling.
-Add light to areas in your home where you might walk after dark, such as stairs, hallways, and basements.
-Motion-detector lights work well, so you don’t have to find a light switch in the dark.
+Adequate lighting is crucial for visibility, and walking in a dark room can increase the risk of falling.

-4. Slip-proof your tub and shower.
+4. Slip-proof your tub, shower, and bathroom.

 5. Wear well-fitting, sturdy shoes.
 Avoid slippers and loose footwear.